-It is important to note that a complete record of the Prior Laws and Derivation portion of the legislative history annotations are not available on the Texas Legislature Online's Texas Statutes website.
-You will only be able to find the full statutory history in the printed version of the statutes, Vernon's Texas Codes Annotated or Vernon's Texas Civil Statutes Annotated.
+Caution for online research: a complete record of the Prior Laws and Derivation portion of the legislative history annotations are not available on the Texas Legislature Online's Texas Statutes website.
+You will only be able to find the full statutory history in the print Vernon's.

-Once you have located your statutory section—in this case, section 325.025 of the Government Code - you will need to look at the end of the section at the Historical and Statutory Notes.
-You can see the Historical and Statutory Notes in the example below, highlighted by a red box.
-The information in this section will give you a citation to the Session Laws, where you can find the original text of the bill that created this law.
+Once you have located your statutory section—in this case, section 325.003 of the Government Code—look at the end of the section at the (unlabeled) credits and/or Historical and Statutory Notes.
+(Highlighted below, by red boxes.)
+The information in these sections give you a citation to the session laws, where you can find the original text of the bill that created this law.

 You must also be sure to check the pocket part located in the back of the volume for updated history.
 In this case, there was additional legislative action taken after the bound volume was printed, which is referenced in the pocket part.

-Once you have the citations that you need, proceed to the next section, Finding the Bill Number from the Session Law Chapter.
+Once you have the citations that you need, proceed to the next section, Starting with the Session Law Chapter Number.

-If you want to look at the older session laws, you can use these citations to look up the session laws in the print volumes, General and Special Laws of Texas.
-In this case, proceed to the next section, Finding the Bill Number from the Session Law Chapter.
+If you need to look at the older session laws, you can use these citations to locate the session laws in the General and Special Laws of the State of Texas.
+In this case, proceed to the next section, Starting with the Session Law Chapter Number.

 If you only want to look at the most recent amendment, you can click on the hyperlink in this section, which will open up the underlying legislative bill that created the law, in this case, 80(R) H.B.
 3249.
 This will allow you to skip ahead to Step 2: Bill File.